tylerdonovan2/Pocket-Genius/README.md

-A chrome extension that scrapes canvas quizzes and has the ability to use Open AIs API to solve questions with the ChatGPT 3.5 Model
+A chrome extension that scrapes and solves canvas quizzes using Open AI's ChatGPT 3.5 Model.

+*Originally for personal use only sorry for poor code quality :(*